Nucala Injection Therapy

 • The treatment of adult and pediatric patients aged 12 years and older with hypereosinophilic syndrome (HES) for ≥6 months without an identifiable non-hematologic secondary cause

-If you or someone you care about has one of the conditions that Nucala injections treat, you may want to learn more about injection treatments with mepolizumab.
-To find an IVX Health infusion center near you, please click here.
+If you or someone you care about has one of the conditions that Nucala treats, IVX Health would be honored to provide your care.
+To find an IVX Health center near you, please click here.

-Patients chose IVX Health to receive their ongoing Nucala treatments because:
+Patients choose IVX Health for ongoing Nucala treatments because:

 • ALL private suites